 First, it provides for traceability between Client and Server audit logs.
 The Client generates an audit log entry for an operation that includes a request.
 When the Client issues a service request, it generates an audit log entry and includes the local identifier of the log entry in the request sent to the Server.
 The Server logs requests that it receives and includes the Client’s entry id in its audit log entry.
 In this fashion, if a security-related problem is detected at the Server, the associated Client audit log entry can be located and examined.
 OPC UA does not require the audit entries to be written to disk, but it does require that they be available.
 OPC UA provides the capability for Servers to generate Event Notifications that report auditable Events to Clients capable of processing and logging them.
 See OPC 10000-4 for more details on how services in OPC UA are audited.

 Second, OPC UA defines audit parameters to be included in audit records.
 This promotes consistency across audit logs and in Audit Events.
 OPC 10000-5 defines the data types for these parameters.
-Other information models may extend the audit definitions.
-OPC 10000-7 defines Profiles which include the ability to generate Audit Events and use these parameters, including the Client audit record id.
+Other information models can extend the audit definitions.
+OPC 10000-7 describes Profiles which include the ability to generate Audit Events and use these parameters, including the Client audit record id.

 Because the audit logs are used to prove that the system is operating securely, the audit logs themselves should also be secured from unauthorized tampering.
 If someone without authorization were able to alter or delete log records, this could hide an actual or attempted security breach.
 Because there are many different ways to generate and store audit logs (e.g. files or database), the mechanisms to secure audit logs are outside the scope of this specification.